 In 2020, technology has become an integral part of everyday life.
 Technological progress is developing so rapidly that it’s easy to take it for granted.
 We get used to things like device computing power, beautiful high-resolution displays and fast internet connectivity.
 In fact, any digital product targeting consumers must have a rich, beautiful user interface, offer a flawless user experience and be accessible through any digital channel.
 This user-generated demand for a superior user experience is what drives product development, and the ability to keep up with, or even surpass user expectations, is what counts as competitive advantage in today’s digitized world.

 Here, at Star, we’ve been lucky enough to deep dive into the daily challenges facing those working with vehicle diagnostics and maintenance at OEM production facilities.
 We work with customers in the automotive industry to develop tools that make life easier for technicians.
-This work has helped us to reveal the answers to these questions and find salient points for building applications for the automotive industry.
+This work has helped us to reveal the answers to these questions and find salient points for building maintenance & diagnostic solutions for the automotive industry.

-This article highlights a few areas we’ve found to be important when building diagnostic and maintenance applications for technicians.
+This article highlights a few areas we’ve found to be important when developing maintenance and diagnostics software for technicians.
 You will find here both technical and product-oriented points.
 While some comments might seem like “common sense” or trivial, in our experience, they are often overlooked or neglected.
 Let’s get started.

 We’ve put together a best-practice document with both practical and technical tips and advice for addressing each of these areas.

 Believe it or not, there are still some places on earth with unstable or slow internet connectivity, particularly garages and factories.
 The nature of technicians’ work often involves moving in and around the vehicle to perform diagnostics.
 They don’t always have the possibility to sit at a desk and access the Internet.
 This point is also relevant if the product you’re building is to be used across multiple countries or even multiple continents.